-Many of us are aware that good posture is important for our health – though not all of us are sure why.
+Many of us are aware that good posture is important – though not all of us are sure how it affects our health.
 Good posture is all about your spine (and is also referred to as ‘neutral spine’).
 So when you have good posture, your spine and your body are aligned correctly.

 So why exactly is posture so important, and what steps can we take to improve it?